lowRISC/opentitan/doc/rm/register_tool/index.md

 ```

-Sometimes the window may need to map a structure that is not a full word wide (for example providing debug access to a the memory in a 12-bit wide fifo).
+Sometimes the window may need to map a structure that is not a full word wide (for example providing debug access to a the memory in a 12-bit wide FIFO).
 In this case it may be convenient to have only the low bits of each word valid and use the word address directly as an index (rather than presenting a "packed" structure with the sub-word items packed into as few words as possible).
 The window declaration can be annotated to document this.
-For example debug access to a 64 entry 12-bit wide fifo could use a window:
+For example debug access to a 64 entry 12-bit wide FIFO could use a window:

 ```hjson
     {window: {